S. M. Sazzat Ali

-S. M. Sazzat Ali, NDC (March 25, 1961) is an officer of the Bangladesh Police and the 37th Commissioner of the Dhaka Metropolitan Police.
+S. M. Sazzat Ali, NDC (March 25, 1961) is a retired officer of the Bangladesh Police who was the 37th commissioner of the Dhaka Metropolitan Police.

 Early life and education

-S. M. Sazzat Ali was born in a Muslim family in Dhaka District.
-He obtained Bachelor of Social Sciences (BSS) and Master of Social Sciences (MSS), as well as an LLB degree, from the University of Dhaka.
+S. M. Sazzat Ali was born into a Muslim family in Dhaka District.
+He obtained a Bachelor of Social Sciences (BSS) and a Master of Social Sciences (MSS), as well as an LLB degree, from the University of Dhaka.

 Career

 He joined Bangladesh Police as assistant superintendent in 1984 through the 6th BCS.
-He served in metropolitan police, ranges, various districts and units with professionalism and distinction.
+He served in metropolitan police, ranges, various districts, and units with professionalism and distinction.

-Ali held the post of Commissioner of the Khulna Metropolitan Police in 2004.
-He also served as Superintendent of Police in Luxmipur, Bagerhat, Narail, and parts of Dhaka Metropolitan Police.
+Ali held the post of commissioner of the Khulna Metropolitan Police in 2004.
+He also served as superintendent of police in Luxmipur, Bagerhat, Narail, and parts of Dhaka Metropolitan Police.

-Other major roles included Deputy Inspector General (DIG) of Chattogram Range, Dhaka Range, and Police Headquarters, as well as Principal of Bangladesh Police Academy, Sardah.
-He also served in CID's Detective Training School and as Additional IGP at the Police Headquarters.
+Other major roles included deputy inspector general (DIG) of Chattogram Range, Dhaka Range, and Police Headquarters, as well as principal of the Bangladesh Police Academy, Sardah.
+He also served in CID's Detective Training School and as additional IGP at the Police Headquarters.

-He participated in several international trainings such as the Officers Survival Course and Senior Crisis Management Course in the USA, and a policy and administration program with the Japan Police.
+He participated in several international trainings, such as the Officers Survival Course and Senior Crisis Management Course in the US, and a policy and administration program with the Japan Police.
 He completed the National Defense Course (NDC) in 2009.
-He served in UN Peacekeeping Missions in Cambodia (1993), Kosovo (2000), and Liberia (2005).
+He served in UN peacekeeping missions in Cambodia (1993), Kosovo (2000), and Liberia (2005).

-As per a government order dated 23 March 2025, Ali was retrospectively promoted to the rank of Inspector General of Police (IGP) from 12 January 2017.
+As per a government order dated 23 March 2025, Ali was retrospectively promoted to the rank of inspector general of police (IGP) from 12 January 2017.

-He took charge as DMP Commissioner on 21 November 2024, succeeding Md.
+He took charge as DMP commissioner on 21 November 2024, succeeding Md.
 Mainul Hasan.
-His appointment came on a contractual basis for two years after the fall of the Awami League-led government and subsequent formation of a Police Reform Commission.
+His appointment came on a contractual basis for two years after the fall of the Awami League-led government and the subsequent formation of a police reform commission.
 He is a recipient of the President Police Medal (PPM) in recognition of his courageous and skilled service.